 Newer is always better!
 Why not update your browser to experience the web how it is meant to be?
 Update my browser now

 There’s a lot of noise about building information modelling (BIM) in our industry and that noise has helped to establish some pretty unhelpful myths.
-Here, The B1M’s Co-Founder Fred Mills attempts to tackle the three most substantial ones!
+Here we attempt to tackle the three most substantial ones!

 (Clicking the blue title links will take you to that specific part of the video on YouTube).

 Many people think BIM is only about drawing things in 3D and it is easy to see how people can make that assumption when 3D visuals are the big visible difference from the old way of doing things.
 The actual word “modelling” throws some people as well.
 You’re completely forgiven for thinking that means a physical object or an entity.

 In fact building information modelling (BIM) is the process of creating digital data sets formed of graphical and non-graphical information in a shared digital space known as a common data environment (CDE).

 The non-graphical information is linked to the graphical 3D model.
 When you explore and click on different parts of the 3D representation, you’ll be able to access the information about it.
 Clicking on a window for example might give you the information on its manufacturer, lead-time, performance level, cost and when it might need replacing.
 The whole thing is known as a “data set” or “information model”.